vberlier/goomy/README.md

 }
 ```

 Here, the `onUpdate()` function will be called each frame for every single `Dummy` component.
-This particular example shows that you can ask for the component reference directly, but it's also possible to request a component reference wrapper (more details in the component API reference).
+This particular example shows that you can ask for the component reference directly, but it's also possible to request a component reference wrapper instead if needed (more details in the component API reference).

 ```cpp
 void OtherSystem::onUpdate(goomy::Component<Engine, Dummy> component) {